otr4j/otrv4/otrv4.md

 `RVrf` is the verification function for the SoK `sigma`, created by `RSig`.

 `A1`, `A2`, and `A3` should be checked to verify that they are on curve Ed448.

+> TODO below uses `HWC` while signing uses `HashToScalar`, should probably be the same method to arrive at the same goal.

 1. Parse `sigma` to retrieve components `(c1, r1, c2, r2, c3, r3)`.
 1. Compute `T1 = G * r1 + A1 * c1`